Due to COVID-19, our offices are closed and we are not receiving mail.

 With an unbeatable lineup of over 300 of the greatest literary works the world has ever known, Signet Classics is the publisher that students, education professionals and the public turn to more than any other.
-Now, we are proud to host our twenty-second annual Signet Classics Student Scholarship Essay Contest, in which five high school juniors or seniors can each win a $1,000 scholarship award to be used toward their higher education plus a Signet Classics library for their school or public library!
+Now, we are proud to host our twenty-fourth annual Signet Classics Student Scholarship Essay Contest, in which five high school juniors or seniors (or home-schooled students aged 16-18) can each win a $1,000 scholarship award to be used toward their higher education plus a Signet Classics library for their school or public library!

 Select one of the following five topics:

 1. The 1939 movie adaptation of Wuthering Heights ends with the deaths of Catherine and Heathcliff, leaving out the events of the second part of the novel.
 Do you think the second part of the novel is necessary?
 If not, why not?
 If so, in what ways does it develop the characters and/or expand the themes of the first part?

 2. What if Catherine Earnshaw had married Heathcliff instead of Edgar Linton?
 What do you imagine their lives would have been like?
 Do you think they would have found happiness?
 Why or why not?
 Make sure your answer is based on specific clues you find in the novel.
 (You should also consider the events of the second part of the novel.)

 3. Nelly is an observer, interpreter, and participant in the story.
 How would you characterize her?
 How reliable is she as a narrator?